What kind of housing is available for graduate students?

 What happens if I arrive late or need to check in after hours?

-If you are arriving at any other time, please contact firstname.lastname@example.org prior to arriving to make arrangements with our Graduate and Family Housing office so that keys can be provided to you when you arrive.
-Students can also call Graduate and Family office during normal business hours on Monday through Friday – 8:30AM to 5:00PM at 732-445-5717 before your move in date to make arrangements.
+If you are arriving at any other time other than your appointed time, please contact firstname.lastname@example.org prior to arriving to make arrangements with our office so that keys can be provided to you when you arrive.
+Students can also call our office at 848-445-0750 during normal business hours on Monday through Friday – 8:30AM to 5:00PM.

 What do I do if I get locked out?